bvkay/Legacy_LP_MT_Reader/README.md

 # Legacy Adelaide + Flinders Uni Long Period Magnetotelluric Processing

-This repository contains a suite of Python scripts for reading the legacy Adelaide and Flinders Uni Long Period MT instruments.
+This repository contains a suite of Python scripts for reading the legacy Adelaide and Flinders Uni Long Period MT instruments (commonly referred to as the 'Orange Boxes').

 Based upon:
   - Fortran code by G.H., 2003; updated by G.B., 2010